Loschcode/rails_async_migrations/README.md

 end
 ```

-Now when you'll run the migration it'll simply run the migrations in queue as it would usually do, but the content of `#change` will be taken away and executed into an asynchronous queue.
+Now when you'll run the migration it'll simply run the normal queue, but the content of `#change` will be taken away and executed into an asynchronous queue.

 What is turned asynchronous will be executed exactly the same way as a classical migration, which means you can use all keywords of the classic `ActiveRecord::Migration` such as `create_table`, `add_column`, etc.

-Each migration which is turned asynchronous will follow each other, once one the first migration of the queue is ended without problem, it pass to the next one.
-If it fails, the error will be raised within the worker so it retries until it works, or until it's considered dead.
+Each migration which is turned asynchronous will follow each other, once one migration of the queue is ended without problem, it passes to the next one.
+If it fails, the error will be raised within the worker so it retries until it eventually works, or until it's considered dead.
+None of the further asynchronous migrations will be run until you fix the failed one, which is a good protection for data consistency.

 You can also manually launch the queue check and fire by using:

     $ rake rails_async_migrations:check_queue

-**For now, there is no rollback mechanism authorized, even if the source code is pratically for it, it complexifies the logic and may not be needed.**
+**For now, there is no rollback mechanism authorized, even if the source code is ready for it, it complexifies the build up logic and may not be needed in asynchronous cases.**

-## Failure handling

-If your migration crashes, won't be working any time soon and block the rest of your asynchronous migrations, you can change the code of the migration file and push it again so it passes, or simply remove / update as `state = done` the matching `async_schema_migrations` row.

-The `version` value is always the same as the classic migrations ones.

 ## States